 “Still Waters” drifts back into dreamy balladeering with, again, some nice guitar and ambient sounds to give it a bit of a kick.
 “Redemption ” keeps the tempo at medium and perhaps suffers against the other tracks on the album in that it is the one that tends to sound like something else (which I can’t put my finger on).
 The acoustic guitar and basic standard song piano arpeggios of ”Cult Madness” are more engaging and the emerging trademark sound of soulful songs with keening guitar in the background is best realised here.
 The song is beautifully understated and there is a very interesting imperceptible dark element to the music which moves it away from pop normality.

 The title track “Glory Days ” is a perfect summer festival song.
 The faster paced “No One Ever Says Goodbye ” is packed with pop hooks to die for.
-And I can easily see the crowds at Wembley with their lighters in the air swaying gently to the string patch drenched ''When Angels Came For Davey''.
+Although a bit maudlin for me, I can easily see the crowds at Wembley with their lighters in the air swaying gently to the string patch drenched ''When Angels Came For Davey''.
 “Walking Down Your Way ” closes the album and ends on a reflective note.

 I wouldn’t normally listen to this type of music but Mandrake seem to have found their way to that part of my brain where I store my love of melody and great song structures.
 I was struggling to recall what they reminded me of and then it struck me that there is a lot of Grant McLennan’s easy pop sound here – so they are a bit like The Go-Betweens without the angular elements brought by Robert Forster.